 During any conversation or discussion, you would like to know that you have got your point across to the other person or people, and that they know or understand what you mean.
 How could you check to make sure that the other person understands what you are saying?

-An individual’s facial expressions and body language can indicate whether or not they understand you so always observe individuals that you talk with.
+An individual’s facial expressions and body language can indicate whether or not they understand you, so always observe the individuals when communicating with them.
 Misunderstandings can be reduced by asking an individual if they understand.
-If they say no, then try to explain it in a different way or use examples to make points.
-If they say yes, ask them to explain it back to you in your own words to ensure their comprehension.
+If they say no, then try to explain it in a different way or use examples to clarify important points.
+If they say yes, ask them to explain it to you in your own words to ensure their comprehension.
 It can be useful to have a recap of the main points of a conversation at the end.

 Think of an individual or group of individuals in your workplace that you might struggle to communicate with.
 Make sure you respect confidentiality by not using their name.
 Who could help you with information, support or services to communicate more effectively?
 How could they help?